 - Have local bank accounts to make/receive payments in countries where a local account is required

 Standard filing frequencies for VAT returns vary between countries; you may need to file monthly, quarterly, bi-annually and/or annually.
 In addition, frequencies may be subject to change depending on a number of factors including turnover, and whether you are in a payment or repayment position with the tax authorities.
-It is crucial that you understand local VAT legislation to ensure you are filing correctly.
+As a result, it is crucial that you understand local VAT legislation to ensure you are filing correctly.
 In addition, some countries offer the option to nominate preferred filing frequencies, which may potentially improve cash-flow where you are reclaiming local VAT through the return.

 Things to consider include:

 - Customer information